Comment on the WBDG

 Overview

 Secondary school buildings provide the setting for the second phase of a child's formal, compulsory education in the United States—high school or grades 9 through 12.
-The Elementary and Secondary Education Act (ESEA), first enacted in 1965 and recently reauthorized by the No Child Left Behind Act, is the principal federal law that affects kindergarten through 12th grade (K-12).
-The Whole Building Design Guide includes junior or "community" colleges in the secondary school category.
-Junior colleges and high schools are similar in scale and connection to the community.
-Indeed, junior colleges often serve as bridges between high school and a four-year college or university.
+The Elementary and Secondary Education Act (ESEA), first enacted in 1965 and reauthorized by the No Child Left Behind Act, is the principal federal law that affects kindergarten through 12th grade (K–12).
+The Whole Building Design Guide includes "community" colleges in the secondary school category.
+Community colleges and high schools are similar in scale and connection to the community.
+Indeed, community colleges often serve as bridges between high school and a four-year college or university.

 Building Attributes